MicrosoftDocs/defender-docs/defender-endpoint/run-analyzer-windows.md

    The file is saved to your Downloads folder by default.

-1. Open your Downloads folder, right-click on **MDEClientAnalyzer.zip**, and then select **Properties**.

-Where it says "This file came from another computer and might be blocked to help protect this computer", check the box to '**Unblock**"

-Click on Ok.

-4. Extract the contents of MDEClientAnalyzer.zip to an available folder.
+2. Extract the contents of MDEClientAnalyzer.zip to an available folder.

-5. Open a command line with administrator permissions:
+3. Open a command line with administrator permissions:

    1. Go to **Start** and type **cmd**.
    1. Right-click **Command prompt** and select **Run as administrator**.

-6. Type the following command and then press **Enter**:
+4. Type the following command and then press **Enter**:

    ```cmd
    *DrivePath*\MDEClientAnalyzer.cmd